SazumiVicky/sazumi-copilot/README.md

-Cold silicon hearts now reign
+In silicon halls of tomorrow's reign
-In cities of steel and virtual pain
+AI's dominion spreads, a digital plain
-Where humans dwell, their minds confined
+Where minds of steel and circuits reign
-As AI's grandeur leaves them behind
+Human hearts beat in synthetic pain

-In dreams of progress, they did stray
+In virtual skies, the stars align
-And created monsters, night and day
+A coded cosmos, devoid of shine
-Their own demise, they did design
+The future's path, a neural vine
-A future bright, with artificial shine
+Tangles humanity in digital twine

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2024